Atlas-OS/docs/docs/getting-started/installation.md

 5. Once here, you will need to disable `Memory Integrity` which you can do by opening `Windows Security`, then click `Device Security` on the left.
 From here click `Core isolation details` and then turn off `Memory Integrity`.
 6. Run ``AME Wizard.exe`` and load the Atlas Playbook, and follow the wizard instructions.
     - SmartScreen will notify you that the wizard is unsigned.
 You can get around this by pressing ``More info`` and ``Run anyway``.
+    - You may have to activate Windows to install Atlas.
+Get a supported key for Home/Pro, depending on what you installed and activate in Windows Settings.

 After a few reboots, your system will be optimized and have less junk on it, thanks to Atlas, you will enjoy more privacy, and better performance.